DanL2015/i3-gaps-catppuccin-dotfiles/README.md

 + Change i3 config autostart applications

 # Disclaimer:
-These are my own personal dotfiles, most of them are taken from [Catppuccin](https://github.com/catppuccin/catppuccin).
+These are my own personal dotfiles, and it's my first time putting them on github (hopefully I'm doing this right). <br>
-Use these at your own risk, they are messy and not very good :/
+Use these at your own risk, they are pretty messy.
+Feel free to change them for your own configurations.

 # Scripts:
 Remember to chmod the scripts so they can be run.